tangshuang/jqvm/README.md

 First at all, you should read [tyshemo](https://tyshemo.js.org) to know how to use `Model`.

-To use a Model, you can provide more information in `on` callback.
+To use a Model, you can provide more information in `on` action.

 ```js
 import { Model, Meta } from 'tyshemo'